 The purpose of this Management Discussion and Analysis ("MD&A") is to explain management's point of view regarding the past performance and future outlook of InZinc Mining Ltd. (the "Company").
-This report also provides information to improve the reader's understanding of the consolidated financial statements and related notes for the year ended December 31, 2016 and 2015 as well as important trends and risks affecting the Company's financial performance.
-The following discussion is dated and current as of April 26, 2017.
-This MD&A contains forward-looking information and statements which are based on the conclusions of management.
-The forward-looking information and statements are only made as of the date of this MD&A.
+This report also provides information to improve the reader's understanding of the condensed interim consolidated financial statements and related notes for the three months ended March 31, 2017 as well as important trends and risks affecting the Company's financial performance, and should therefore be read in conjunction with the audited consolidated financial statements of the Company for the year ended December 31, 2016.
+Those financial statements are prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board.
+All amounts in the financial statements and in this discussion and analysis are expressed in Canadian dollars, unless otherwise indicated.
+The following discussion is dated and current as of May 30, 2017.
+This MD&A contains forward-looking information and statements are only made as of the date of this MD&A.

 The Company's certifying officers, based on their knowledge, having exercised reasonable diligence, are also responsible to ensure that these filings do not contain any untrue statement of a material fact or omit to state a material fact required to be stated or that is necessary to make a statement not misleading in light of the circumstances under which it was made, with respect to the period covered by these filings, and these financial statements together with the other financial information included in these filings.
-The Board of Directors' approves the Financial Statements and MD&A and ensures that management has discharged its financial responsibilities.
+The Board of Directors approves the Financial Statements and MD&A and ensures that management has discharged its financial responsibilities.
 The Board's review is accomplished principally through the Audit Committee, which meets periodically to review all financial reports, prior to filing.